 Note that automating the first steps of the flow is more complex, and as more automation is built around these experimentations, the process grows more robust and flexible to adapt to changes, but it also adds complexity as more end cases and checks should be considered

-Let’s take for example a simple model pipeline which is a result of a manual research done by our awesome data science team for some classification task:
+Let’s take for example a simple model pipeline which is a result of manual research done by our awesome data science team for some classification tasks:

 You can take the simple approach and retrain the model itself and let it learn a new tree, or you can include some (or all) data preparation steps (e.g., relearn the mean in the imputer or the min/max values in the scaler).
 But besides the selection of the steps to be retrained, you need to decide to what level.
-For example, even if you choose to retrain just the model, it can be performed in multiple levels.
-You can just retrain the model itself and let it learn a new tree, i.e. model.fit (new_X, new_y), or you can search and optimize the model hyper parameters (max depth, min leaf size, max leaf nodes, etc.) or even challenge the selection of the model itself and test for other model types (e.g. logistic regression and. random forest).
-The data preparation steps can (and should) also be retrained to test for different scalers or different imputation methods or even test for different feature selection.
+For example, even if you choose to retrain just the model, it can be performed on multiple levels.
+You can just retrain the model itself and let it learn a new tree, i.e. model fit (new_X, new_y), or you can search and optimize the model hyperparameters (max depth, min leaf size, max-leaf nodes, etc.) or even challenge the selection of the model itself and test for other model types (e.g. logistic regression and. random forest).
+The data preparation steps can (and should) also be retrained to test for different scalers or different imputation methods or even test for different feature selections.

-At the end of the day, “flipping the switch” and automating your processes must be accompanied with robust processes to assure that you remain in control of your data and your models.
+At the end of the day, “flipping the switch” and automating your processes must be accompanied by robust processes to assure that you remain in control of your data and your models.

 To achieve efficient Continuous Training, you should be able to lead with production driven insights.
 For any and every use case, the creation of a robust ML infrastructure, relies heavily on the ability to achieve visibility and control over the health of your models and the health of your data in production.
 That’s what it entails to be a data driven data scientist 😉